-Please ring the Director for clarification if you are unsure whether your project
+Please contact the team for clarification if you are unsure whether your project

 fits within our guidelines.
 In general, we do not consider appeals:

 - from individuals